GreenfieldTech/cloudformation-tool/README.md

 ### Loading user data files

-When specifying a user-data block for a `LaunchConfiguration` resource or an `Instance` resource, the user-data can be loaded from an external YAML file (only YAML formatted user-data is currently supported, sorry) by specifying the `UserData` element as a map with the single field `File` that is set with the relative path to the user-data file.
-The user-data file is expected to be a cloud-init configuration file with the default extension `.init`.
+When specifying a user-data block for a `LaunchConfiguration` resource, `Instance` resource, or a `LaunchTemplate` resource, the user-data can be loaded from an external YAML file (only YAML formatted user-data is currently supported, sorry) by specifying the `UserData` element as a map with the single field `File` that is set with the relative path to the user-data file.
+The user-data file is expected to be a cloud-init configuration file with the default extension `.init` (but there really aren't any filename requirements).

-Alternatively, the field `FileTemplate` can be used under `UserData` to load an external cloud-init configuration file that includes variable place holders for the
-(CloudFormation intrinsic function Sub)[http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html].
+Alternatively, the field `FileTemplate` can be used under `UserData` to load an external cloud-init configuration file that includes variable place holders for the (CloudFormation intrinsic function Sub)[http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html].
 The `FileTemplate` mode supports all the features described above as well as it performs the parsing detailed below, except compression and S3 offloading - as doing so prevents CloudFormation from performing the substitution operation.
-As a result, if the resulting cloud-init file is larger than 16KB you should expect that the template will fail to create the server.
+As a result, if the resulting cloud-init file is larger than 16KB you should expect that the template will fail to create the stack.

 #### User data file parsing

 The reference file will be loaded and parsed as a ("Cloud Config data" file)[http://cloudinit.readthedocs.io/en/latest/topics/format.html#cloud-config-data] with the special `write_files` and `write_directories` enhancement (see below).
 The result is then checked that it does not exceed the user-data size limitation.
 If the file is bigger than can fit in the AWS user-data block, it will first be compressed using gzip and if it is still too large, it will be uploaded to S3 and the user-data block will be set with a cloud-init download reference to the S3 object.

 ##### Enhanced `write_files`